Nova-Tech-ng/UK-project/Model_Files/README.md

 ## Student Data Analysis

 ### Description
 This project analyzes student data to predict academic performance and identify potential risk factors.
-A decision tree model is used to classify students as "at risk" or "not at risk."
+A decision tree model is used to classify students as "at risk" or "not at risk." and a linear regression model is used to predict student grades

 ### Dataset
 The dataset contains information about students, including demographic data, academic performance, and behavioral factors.